 The Monitoring Body can be an individual, a group of people, or an organization responsible for promoting learning and impact through the independent evaluation of the co-creation process and the outcomes achieved from implementing commitments.
 It is tasked with gathering evidence, assessing processes and results, and reporting.
 The Monitoring Body plays a crucial role in a municipality's action plan process by providing insights, accountability, and credibility.
 Therefore, it must be a trusted and independent entity.

-Following Dr. Gouscos's selection as the Monitoring Body, the Deputy Mayor for Education, Digital Governance, Property, and Urban Planning, and Chairman of the Working Group for OGP Local, Mr. Panagiotis – Paris Charlaftis, sent the following letter/invitation on February 5, 2025:
+Following the selection of the Open Knowledge Foundation Greece as the Monitoring Body, the Deputy Mayor for Education, Digital Governance, Property, and Urban Planning, and Chairman of the Working Group for OGP Local, Mr. Panagiotis – Paris Charlaftis, sent the following letter/invitation on February 5, 2025:

-Letter/Invitation to NKUA for the Role of Monitoring Body
+Letter/Invitation to OKF Greece for the Role of Monitoring Body

 ![]() |